celo-org/build-with-celo-hackathon/PROJECT_NAME/README.md

  PROBLEMS AND SOLUTIONS

 1.PROBLEMS:
-Any common fundraising campign the volunteers faces problems like ignoring and slight downlook on who raises the fund and it is great psycholigical problem for the volunteer
+Any common fundraising campign the volunteers faces problems like ignoring and slight downlook on who raises the fund and it is great psychological problem for the volunteer

 SOLUTIONS: